Armenia–United Arab Emirates relations

 Armenia–United Arab Emirates relations are the diplomatic relations between Armenia and the United Arab Emirates.
 Official relations have existed between both nations since 1998.
 Armenia has an embassy in Abu Dhabi and a consulate in Dubai.
 The United Arab Emirates has embassy in Yerevan.
+The United Arab Emirates is not among the countries that recognize the Armenian genocide.

 Political history

 Establishment of relations

 Armenia and the United Arab Emirates established diplomatic relations on June 25, 1998.
 Armenia opened an embassy in Abu Dhabi in 2000 and a consulate in Dubai in 2017.
 The UAE opened their embassy in Yerevan in 2015.
 The Armenia-UAE Intergovernmental Joint Commission held its first session in Yerevan in May, 2010, highlighting financial, trade, economic, food security and scientific-educational spheres as priority directions of cooperation.
 The UAE president Sheikh Khalifa bin Zayed Al Nahyan congratulated Armenia on 21 September 2020 for gaining independence from the Soviet Union, along with cables from Vice President Sheikh Mohammed bin Rashid Al Maktoum and Deputy Supreme Commander of the UAE Armed Forces Sheikh Mohamed bin Zayed Al Nahyan.